KataChannel/tazagroup/docs/guides/QUICK-START.md

 ## 🚀 Ready for More?

-Now that you have Katadev running, explore these advanced features:
+Now that you have KataCore running, explore these advanced features:

 1. **📖 Read the [Development Guide](DEVELOPMENT.md)** - Learn the codebase structure
 2. **🏗️ Check the [Architecture Overview](ARCHITECTURE.md)** - Understand the system design